Jessie-jx/homework-LvJiaxi/HW4_Translator/README.md

 # Homework 4: An Dictionary
-This is the third homework (Chapter 5) of CS175, an dictionary application.
+This is the fourth homework (Chapter 5) of CS175, an dictionary application.

 ## Functions:
 ### Searching